 Established February 20, 1879 with its county seat at Albion.
 The county boundaries were later reduced in 1913 by the creation of Twin Falls and Power counties.
 The county seat was changed to Burley on November 5, 1918.
 Named for Cassia Creek, which was named for one of two words: cajeaux, peasant French for raft; or James John Cazier, member of the LDS Church and of the Mormon Battalion, later a colorful captain of an emigrant train, whose name was corrupted to Cassia.
 Locally it is also believed that the name is derived from the name of a plant.

-County Seat: Burley Address: 1459 Overland Rd.
-Business Hours: 8:30 am to 5:00 pm
+County Seat: Burley Population: 24,665

+Address: 1459 Overland Rd.
+Area: 2,577 square miles

+Business Hours: 8:30 am to 5: 00 pm